 End of life

 Halogen lamps contain very small quantities of halogens and halogen-hydrogen compounds, but the amounts are insignificant (only a few millionths of a gram).
 The lamps can therefore be thrown away with household waste.
-As they are made with quartz they cannot be recycled with glass.
+As they are made from quartz they cannot be recycled with glass.

 Conclusion

-Although more efficient than ordinary incandescent bulbs, halogen lamps are also unacceptably wasteful of energy and expensive to run compared to other light sources.
+* Although more efficient than ordinary incandescent bulbs, halogen lamps are also unacceptably wasteful of energy and expensive to run compared to other light sources.

 Top of Page